cukminseo/NSLab-CUK.github.io/_pages/2-publication.md

 ***

+* Eun-Soon You, Hyeon-Ju Jeon, O-Joun Lee: A Social Network of Characters Appeared in the French Novel Series "La Comédie humaine" and An Interaction Network of Novels in the Series.
+Figshare 08/2023.
+DOI:10.6084/m9.figshare.23994078.v1 (Dataset)

-* Eun-Soon You, Hyeon-Ju Jeon, O-Joun Lee: A Dynamic Social Network of Characters Appeared in the French Novel, "Les Liaisons Dangereuses".
+* Eun-Soon You, Hyeon-Ju Jeon, O-Joun Lee: A Dynamic Social Network of Characters Appeared in the French Novel "Les Liaisons Dangereuses".
 Figshare 08/2023.
 DOI:10.6084/m9.figshare.23993748.v1 (Dataset)